WDI-SEA/notes/03-html-css/css-responsive-design/02responsivedesign.md

 devices somehow.
 Reddit isn't specifically responsive, but you do have the option of switching to a mobile-optimized site.

-If you look at the Reddit site on your phone, try hitting the hamburger menu in the top right corner, and selecting desktop site.
+If you look at the Reddit site on your phone, try selecting "mobile site" from the site map at the bottom of the page.
 How does this change your experience?

 ### The Web has always been responsive